opentext/storyteller/docs/stl/numbering.md

 While the proposed approach has some disadvantages:

   - Vendor specific proprietary CSS property
+  - The *STL2HTML* route relies on modern web browsers
   - ...

 ... we are relatively happy with this proposal, as it has some nice properties: